ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Fiduciaries of Corporate Employee Benefit Plan
 -------------------------------------------------

-This Article XI does not apply to any proceeding against any trustee, investment manager or other fiduciary of an employee benefit plan in that person's capacity as such, even though that person may also be an agent of the Corporation as defined in Section la of this Article XI.
+This Article XI
+does not apply to any proceeding against any trustee, investment manager or other fiduciary of an employee benefit plan in that person's capacity as such, even though that person may also be an agent of the Corporation as defined in Section 11.1.1 of this Article XI.
 Nothing contained in this Article XI shall limit any right to indemnification to which such a trustee, investment manager or other fiduciary may be entitled by contract or otherwise, which shall be enforceable to the extent permitted by applicable law.